Aloe vera juice

 What to do with aloe vera juice

-Aloe vera juice has a light, refreshing and mildly bitter flavor.
-Many people enjoy drinking it on its own, but you can also blend it with other flavors.
+Aloe vera juice has a light, refreshing and mildly bitter flavour.
+Many people enjoy drinking it on its own, but you can also blend it with other flavours.

 We’ve created lots of recipes to help you find a way to incorporate aloe juice into your routine.

-We find that it pairs particularly well with sweet and fruity flavors.
+We find that it pairs particularly well with sweet and fruity flavours.
 For instance, we’ve created a strawberry and aloe smoothie which is perfect for getting going in the morning.

 Or how about a cocktail made with pomegranate and aloe?
 This is a lovely option to serve to friends and family as it’s a little bit different!